jbarrett91/jbarrett91/README.md

 - 👋 Hi, I’m @jbarrett91
 - 👀 I’m interested in HTML, CSS, and JavaScript
 - 🌱 I’m currently learning @ Emeritus MIT X Pro
-- 💞️ I’m looking to collaborate on literally anything
+- 💞️ I’m looking to collaborate on assignments and projects
 - 📫 How to reach me -> barrettjasmine722@gmail.com
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I like to cook :-)